 Supervision in Child and Family Services Certificate Series (Online)

 The Supervision in Child and Family Services Certificate is designed to promote retention of child and family services workers by increasing the skill sets of current and aspiring task and program supervisors and agency leaders.
 Courses will provide information on how supervisors can create a positive culture for staff retention, as well as supervisory competencies, tools and methods of supervision and information on how to orient, support, and train new staff during their first six months on the job.
-This course includes a one hour recorded presentation, handouts and a required posttest.
-This course is a non-interactive, online course utilizing D2L (Desire2Learn).
-Courses include:
+Each course includes a recorded presentation, handouts and a required posttest.
+Each course is a non-interactive, online course utilizing D2L (Desire2Learn).

 2 — The Practice of Retention-Focused Supervision: 2 CECHs